tolomaps/resources/README.md

 - [GADM](http://gadm.org/ "Global Administrative Areas): GADM is a spatial database of the location of the world's administrative areas (or administrative boundaries").
 Includes countries as well as lower level administrative boundaries.
 - [GIS Data Repositories](https://docs.google.com/spreadsheet/ccc?key=0AuApi46szKw4dDhVM1dZNmpld3dIQWdRS2NnRkZDQWc&amp;hl=en_US#gid=47 "GIS Data Repositories"): Google Doc compilation of free, downloadable datasets that may be useful in humanitarian response (and many other scenarios).
 Compiled by Karen Payne of the University of Georgia's Information Technologies Outreach services.
 - [Libra](http://libra.developmentseed.org/ "Libra: Development Seed"): A browser for open Landsat 8 imagery.
 - [Natural Earth](http://www.naturalearthdata.com/ "Natural Earth Data"): Public domain datasets available for the world.
 Includes political and physical features at various scales.
-You can easily get Natural Earth datasets as GeoJSONs from <a href="http://geojson.xyz" target="_blank">geojson.xyz</a>.
+You can easily get Natural Earth datasets as GeoJSONs from [geojson.xyz](http://geojson.xyz).
 - [OpenStreetMap Data Extracts](http://download.geofabrik.de/ "OpenStreetMap Data Extracts"): Download the latest data from OpenStreetMap, by continent/country.
 - [Overpass Turbo](http://overpass-turbo.eu/ "Overpass Turbo"): Make queries for specific downloads from OpenStreetMap (for example, if you just want a certain type of road in a certain area, but not every type of data in that area).
 - [Viewfinder Panoramas](http://www.viewfinderpanoramas.org/dem3.html "Viewfinder Panoramas DEM"): Best publicly-available DEMs, according to Daniel Huffman
-- [World Bank Data](http://data.worldbank.org/ "World Bank Data"): F<span style="color: #403e3c;">ree and open access to development data</span>
+- [World Bank Data](http://data.worldbank.org/ "World Bank Data"): Free and open access to development data
 - [U.S. Cartographic Boundary Shapefiles](https://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html "Cartographic Boundary Shapefiles"): These are what you should use if you want to show coastline on your map.
 If you download the regular TIGER shapefiles from the U.S. Census, they'll give you the technical boundaries but will look weird because boundaries for counties/states extend into the ocean.
 - [World Population data](http://www.worldpop.org.uk/data/): 100m resolution raster population for many parts of the world
-- [30 data sources](http://flowingdata.com/2009/10/01/30-resources-to-find-the-data-you-need/ "30 resources to find the data you need"): Data tips from FlowingData. <a title="How to ask for datasets" href="http://flowingdata.com/2015/05/06/how-to-ask-for-datasets/" target="_blank">See also, this</a>.
+- [30 data sources](http://flowingdata.com/2009/10/01/30-resources-to-find-the-data-you-need/ "30 resources to find the data you need"): Data tips from FlowingData.
+[See also, this](http://flowingdata.com/2015/05/06/how-to-ask-for-datasets/ "How to ask for datasets").
 - [OpenStreetMap administrative boundaries](https://mapzen.com/data/borders): Free administrative boundary downloads from OpenStreetMap data, provided by Mapzen and updated monthly
 - [College Scorecard](https://collegescorecard.ed.gov/data/): U.S. government data on colleges
 - [CAIT Climate Data](http://cait.wri.org/): One of the most trusted sources of climate data, from the World Resources Institute.
 Includes historical data, visualizations, and data downloads.